onefoursix/cm-set-task-scheduler/README.md

 ![](images/image-4.jpg)

-The running Task Scheduler's queues and configurations can be seen in Job Tracker's UI.
+The running Task Scheduler's queues and configurations can be seen in Job Tracker's Web UI.
 Note that the "mark" queue gets 70% of capacity:

 ![](images/image-3.jpg)

 ####Create a directory to hold the task scheduler config files.

-For this example I have placed three different task scheduler config files in a directory I created named /etc/cloudera-scm-server/task-scheduler-configs.
-Change ownership of the directory and your config files to cloudera-scm:
+For this example I have placed three different task scheduler config files in a directory I created named /etc/cloudera-scm-server/task-scheduler-configs  (the location is not critical):

     # [root@mbrooks0 task-scheduler-configs]# pwd
 	/etc/cloudera-scm-server/task-scheduler-configs